Find list of casinos based on name of provider

-- Being able to play with real money with no personal details added to account
+- Being able to play with real money with no personal details added to the account

 Low withdrawal limits: This implies that the casino struggles with cash flow.
-Imagine you win a jackpot in the millions, only to discover you can’t withdraw more than €/$500 per week.
+Imagine winning a jackpot in the millions, only to discover you can’t withdraw more than €/$500 per week.

-Not able to try games without creating account/logging in first: This isn’t - again - a guarantee that the casino is bad, but historically some bad apples have used this tactic to hide that they’re using pirated games.
+Not able to try games without creating an account/logging in first: This isn’t - again - a guarantee that the casino is considered a bad one, but historically some bad apples have used this tactic to hide that they’re using pirated games.

-No easy way of setting deposit limits or other RG tools: Responsible gambling is a serious topic on all legitimate and serious online casinos.
-If the casino doesn’t make it easy (or doesn’t at all) for you to set limits on deposits, sessions, and allow self-exclusion, then steer away.
+No easy way of setting deposit limits or other RG tools: Responsible gambling is an essential topic for any legitimate online casinos.
+If the casino doesn’t make it easy (or doesn’t at all) for you to set limits on deposits and sessions, allow self-exclusion, then steer away.

-Being able to play with real money with no personal details added to account: If the casino doesn’t know who you are, but gladly take your money, do you think you’ll get it back?
-Also, any casino not complying with Know Your Customer-practices are the same ones that go down due to anti-money laundering and terrorist funding-laws.
+Being able to play with real money with no personal details added to the account: If the casino doesn’t know who you are but gladly takes your money, do you think you’ll get it back?
+Also, any casino not complying with Know Your Customer practices are the same ones that go down due to anti-money laundering and terrorist funding laws.

-Since 20217, mobile devices have consistently accounted for just above 50% of the world’s internet traffic (excluding tablets) according to statista.com - and keeps increasing.
+Since 20217, mobile devices have consistently accounted for just above 50% of the world’s internet traffic (excluding tablets), according to statista.com - and keep increasing.

-Casinos no longer separate between a desktop- and a mobile product, rather they focus on streamlining the user experience so that players can enjoy them regardless of device.
-The only key difference between these is that desktop users have more space versus a mobile or tablet screen.
+Casinos no longer separate between a desktop- and a mobile product; instead, they focus on streamlining the user experience so that players can enjoy them regardless of device.
+The only fundamental difference between these is that desktop users have more space than mobile or tablet screens.